heptarch/heptarch.github.io/drafts/parrondo.md

 This is similar to "Bennett's demon", which uses reversible computations to perform entropy-lowering process, but needs a huge physical memory to remember everything it did.
-Roughly speaking, the Second Law is preserved if we must *create* a physical bit for every bit of entropy we decrease.
+This correlation between the demon's computer and the physical system compensates for the decrease in system entropy.